gsamonds/the-mpi-handbook/README.md

 #### Build MPICH
 * Download and extract [MPICH source](https://www.mpich.org/downloads/)
-* On the machine used during this investigation, it was necessary to create the following symbolic link for the configure script to find the system's Libfabric:
+* On the machine used during this exercise, it was necessary to create the following symbolic link for the configure script to find the system's Libfabric:
 <pre><code>ln -s /usr/lib64/libpsm_infinipath.so.1.16 /usr/lib64/libpsm_infinipath.so</code></pre>
 * Configure and build MPICH: